How to Accelerate Genomics and Research Data Pipelines while Reducing Costs

 - The role of GPUs in genomics and next generation sequencing

 Shimon Ben David

 Mr. Shimon Ben-David actively engages with customers and partners to track emerging trends and to bring actionable feedback to Engineering and Product Management.
-In his near 7 years at Weka, he has had leadership roles in both Support and Sales Engineering.
-Prior to joining Weka he ran Support Services for Primary Data, XtremIO, and IBM.
-Shimon met the leadership team of WekaIO when he managed IT at XIV, acquired by IBM in 2007.
+Before joining Weka, he ran Support Services for Primary Data, XtremIO, and IBM.
 Mr. Ben-David studied Computer Science and Philosophy at Ramat Gan University.

 Cost: No cost!

 Interested in learning more?
 Take a look at Bio-IT World Conference & Expo taking place September 20-22, 2021.